Giro (banking): Model

 In the banking model, cheques are written by the paying party and then handed or mailed to the payee, who must then visit a bank or mail the cheque to their bank.
 The cheque must then be cleared, a complex process by which cheques are sorted once, mailed to a central clearing location, sorted again, and then mailed back to the paying branch, which verifies that the funds are available and pays the payee's bank.

 In the postal giro model, the paying party sends a request to pay the payee (called a giro transfer) to the giro centre, which verifies that the funds are available, debits the payer's accounts by the amount requested, and credits that amount to the payee's account.
-The giro centre then sends the giro transfer document to the recipient, and an updated account statement to both the payer and payee.
+The giro centre then sends the giro transfer document to the payee, and an updated account statement to both the payer and payee.
 In the case of large utilities receiving thousands of payments per day, statements are sent electronically and incorporate a unique reference number for each payment for reconciliation purposes.

 In the United States, the rise of electronic cheque clearing (and debit cards as preferred instruments of payment) has made this difference less important than it once was.
 In some stores in the United States, checks are scanned at the cash register and handed back to the customer.
 The scanned information is forwarded to a payment processor, which transfers the money using the ACH Network.

 Unlike the banking model, the postal giro model allows an individual to transfer money directly into another individual's bank account, provided the sender has the recipient's account details.
 The recipient is not required to approve or acknowledge the transfer or visit the bank to claim it.
 As a result, cheques are rarely used in countries with extensive giro networks, such as Germany, the Netherlands, Belgium and the Nordic countries.